rucinskimaciej/tapsterbot/README.md

 # Versions
-1. astro - The base version of the project, with calibrations workflows and assets.
+1. astro - (tag: vAstro) - The base version of the project, with calibrations workflows and assets.
 Done.
 2. bb8 - A new version of the project with a client which allows to make HTTP requests to drive the bot.
 On going.
 3. c3po - A future version with Robot Framework keywords to use to drive the bot.
 Not started.
 4. deckard - A future badass version of the project with maybe cool things but I do not know which ones.
 Not started.